-At present, National Disaster Response Force consist of 12 battalions, three each from the BSF and CRPF and two each from CISF, ITBP and SSB.
+At present, National Disaster Response Force consist of 16 battalions from the BSF, CISF, CRPF, ITBP, SSB and Assam Rifles.
 Each battalion have 18 self-contained specialist search and rescue teams of 45 personnel each including engineers, technicians, electricians, dog squads and medical/paramedics.
 The total strength of each battalion is 1,149.
-All the 12 battalions have been equipped and trained to respond natural as well as man-made disasters.
+All the 16 battalions have been equipped and trained to respond natural as well as man-made disasters.
 Battalions are also trained and equipped for response during chemical, biological, radiological and nuclear (CBRN) emergencies.

 LOCATIONS OF NDRF BNs